Void-Botting-Division/.github/profile/README.md

 ## Hi there 👋

-We're the programming division of the r/place void group.
+We're the programming division of the r/place Void.
-We program things that help with r/place events, for use by the void group.
+We program things that help with r/place events, or help the Void in general.

 ### Joining
 Want to join and help the cause?
 Join [our Discord](https://discord.gg/t3GqDsEDas)!